Predicting high-dimensional heterogeneous time series employing generalized local states: Systems and Simulation Details

-\textit{Systems and Simulation Details.---} For modeling high dimensional, spatiotemporal, chaotic systems, the \gls{l96} and \gls{ks} systems have become widely used in the \gls{rc} community~\cite{Pathak2018, Lu2017, Vlachas2020, Huang2020}.
-The \gls{l96}~\cite{Lorenz1996,Wilks2005} system is defined as $\frac{d x_{j}}{d t}=\left(x_{j+1}-x_{j-2}\right) x_{j-1}-x_{j}+F$, where $\boldsymbol{x}(t)$ is the $D$-dimensional state vector of the system and $F$ the forcing parameter.
+where $\boldsymbol{x}(t)$ is the $D$-dimensional state vector of the system and $F$ the forcing parameter.
 In this study, we set $D=40$ and $F = 5$ resulting in a chaotic system for which we calculate a \gls{mle} of $\Lambda_{max} = 0.45$ using Sprott's method of \gls{os}~\cite{sprott2003chaos}.
 We use the fourth-order Runge–Kutta method~\cite{press1992numerical} for the simulation, with a time step of $\Delta t = 0.05$.

+The second model, widely used to model a variety of weakly turbulent fluid systems~\cite{kuramoto1976persistent, pomeau1985kuramoto}, is the \gls{ks} system~\cite{Kuramoto1976}.
+Its PDE reads